MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/availability/diagnose-ping-test-failure.md

 ms.custom: sap:Availability Tests
 ---

-# Diagnose Availability Test failures in Application Insights
+# Diagnose availability test failures in Application Insights

 This article discusses how to access the Application Insights troubleshooting report.
-This report enables you to easily diagnose common problems that cause your Availability tests to fail.
+This report enables you to easily diagnose common problems that cause your availability tests to fail.

 :::image type="content" source="./media/diagnose-ping-test-failure/availability-to-troubleshooter.gif" alt-text="Azure portal animation that shows how to view the end-to-end transaction details to find the troubleshooting report in Application Insights." lightbox="./media/diagnose-ping-test-failure/availability-to-troubleshooter.gif":::